Licensed Vocational Nurse-Correctional Health Services

 Resumes will not be accepted in lieu of an application.
 A completed application must be postmarked or received online by the final filing deadline.

 NOTE: All correspondences relating to this recruitment will be delivered via e-mail.
 The e-mail account used will be the one provided on your employment application during time of submittal.
 Please be sure to check your e-mail often for updates.
 If you do not have an e-mail account on file, Human Resources will send you correspondences via US Mail.

 License: Possession of a valid license as a Vocational Nurse issued by the State of California, Board of Vocational Nurse and Psychiatric Technician Examiners; or possession of a valid Interim Permit issued by the Board.

 PLEASE NOTE: This is a departmental promotion.
-Qualified applicants must currently be employed with San Joaquin County Health Care Services department and meet the promotional eligibility requirements as stated in Civil Service Rule 10, Section 3-Eligiblity for Promotional Examinations.
+Qualified applicants must currently be employed with San Joaquin County Health Care Services and meet the promotional eligibility requirements as stated in Civil Service Rule 10, Section 3-Eligiblity for Promotional Examinations.

 Note: Supplemental application must be submitted with employment application.